rocofinance/documents/road-map.md

 ### Time Line

-#### Q4 2021
+### Q1 2023

-* Public sale/token trades
+* Roco NFT Markpetplace will be launched
-* Roco Stake Pools Launches
+* Surprise Partnership announcements
-* Roco Starter Launches
+* Pet Event in Rise Online
-* Roco NFT Market 1.0 Vers.
-Launches
+* Polygon integration will be completed

-* Blockchain Integration Of Riseonline Starts
+### Q2 2023

-* Developing of SDK and API Starts
+* Bnb Chain integration will be completed
-* Developing of Payment Gateway Starts
+* Roco Wallet (Web Edition) will be ready to use
-* Developing of Mobile Wallet Starts
+* Poker Game, that was 7 Different game modules, Alpha version will be launched

-* Riseonline Closed Beta Version Launches
+### Q3 2023

-### Q1 2022
+* Meeting with game publishers for LATAM/SEA Regions

-* Mobile Wallet integration starts
+* Local exchange listing will be announced
-* New game developing starts
+* New Dungeon will be active in Rise Online
-* New Partnerships with game developers
+* New Battleground Map will be launched in Rise Online

-### Q2 2022
+### Q4 2023

-* Roco NFT Market Alpha Vers.
-Launches
+* Rise Online Official Launch

-### Q3 2022
+* Rise Online LATAM server launch

-* Multichain cross platform developing starts
+* Poker Game official version will be launched

-### Q4 2022
+* Other board game versions will be released after Poker Game

-* New Game 1.0 Vers.
-Launches
+* New Roadmap will be announced 2024